Masters in Chemistry

 Master of Science in Chemistry

-The Master of Science in Chemistry is based on successful completion of either a thesis option requiring a minimum of 30 graduate credit hours following an approved program plan, a research proposal, thesis and oral examination in defense of the thesis; or a nonthesis option requiring 30 graduate credit hours following an approved program plan that includes the 3-credit hour Chemical Research Project (CHM 5095) in lieu of the thesis, and a final program examination.
+The Master of Science in Chemistry is based on successful completion of either a thesis option requiring a minimum of 30 graduate credit hours following an approved program plan, a research proposal, thesis and oral examination in defense of the thesis; or a nonthesis option requiring 30 graduate credit hours following an approved program plan that includes the 3-credit hour Chemical Research Project (CHM 5095), and a final program examination.
 Students will be placed in the nonthesis option by default.

 Thesis Option (department head approval required)